georgewen25/protected-deserialization/README.md

 ## Approach
 Because when a java object is to be deserialized, the class which it is intended to be casted to is usually known in advance.
-My code will check if serialized data matches to the intended class or not, either by being the same class or a subclass or an implemention.
+I have written a subclass ProtectedObjectInputStream of ObjectInputStream.
+It will check if serialized data matches to the intended class or not, either by being the same class or a subclass or an implemention.

 So far, it can show that this method can be used to protect deserialization in a general approach.